Genista monspessulana: Description

 G. monspessulana grows to 1-2.5 m tall, with slender green branches.
-The stems are not ridged or green.
+Stems generally ridged or angled and green when young.
 The leaves are evergreen, trifoliate with three narrow obovate leaflets, 1–2 cm long.
 The flowers are yellow, grouped 3–9 together in short racemes.
 Like other legumes, it develops its seeds within a pod.
 The pods are 2–3 cm long, tough and hard, covered all over with hairs, and are transported easily by flowing water and animals.
 They burst open with force, dispersing the seeds several metres.
 The plant begins seed production once it reaches a height of approximately 40 cm, and each plant can live for 10–20 years.
 One mature plant can produce 10,000 seeds per season.
 The generous seed production and the plant's ability to re-sprout after cutting or burning help it to invade new habitat vigorously when introduced.

 It is related to the common broom and Spanish broom.